Booligoosh/playground-fe4Ulb6e/markdowns/welcome.md

 ![A diagram of the sections of and HTML element][tag-structure-2] Phew.
 That might have been a bit confusing, but eventually you'll get the hang of it.
 If you liked the article, don't forget to [subscribe to the newsletter][newsletter].
 Have fun and I'll see you next time, where I'll be talking about [the general structure of HTML websites][html-document-structure].

+> This post was orginially publised on [Code The Web][ctw], a blog and tutorial site for beginners to learn Web Development.
+You can [check it out here.][ctw]

 [learn-web-development]: https://codetheweb.blog/2017/10/04/how-to-learn-web-development/?utm_source=tech.io&utm_medium=referral&utm_campaign=guestposting
 [tag-structure-1]: https://codetheweb.blog/assets/img/posts/html-syntax/tag-structure-1.png